 In “We Are All Weird,” Seth Godin stated that wealth is having choices.
-In the West that means we have more choices of cars to purchase since we can add the more expensive makers as options.
-We can add the options of Europe and Disney to our vacation decisions.
-The money itself isn’t what we want.
-We want the choices money provides us.
-Even if we’re not rich, most of us still have a wealth of choices.
+In the West, that means we have more car choices since we can add the more expensive makers as options.
+We have more travel options, including luxury and adventure destinations.[*]

 True Wealth is Available Choices

 Given the value of choices, shouldn’t we spend them more wisely?

-It’s what we say about money.
+What applies to money also applies to choices.
 Given the value of money, shouldn’t we spend it (or save it) more wisely?

 Good questions to ask when making a choice:

-[bctt tweet=”Does the choice lead to more #choices or preclude further choices?”
+“Does the choice lead to more choices or preclude further choices?”

-When we spend money, it’s gone.
+When you spend money, it’s gone.

-That’s a choice that precludes further choices for that money.
-We will no longer have a choice of what to do with that money we just spent.
-We bought six beers last night, so that money is not longer available to purchase a book on nutrition.
+Spending money is a choice that precludes further uses of that money.
+You will no longer have a choice of what to do with that money.
+You already just spent it, so it’s gone.

 In the interest of disclosure, I did actually buy a beer last night.